Optimization and Problem Solving of Pandora FMS

 GRANT ALL PRIVILEGES ON pandora.* TO 'pandora'@'127.0.0.1';

 12. After having configured my.cnf file and restarted MySQL service, you should check that these changes have been correctly applied.
-To that end, you may check the variables one by one:
+To that end, check the variables one by one:

 SHOW VARIABLES LIKE 'innodb_log_file_size';